- Limited at my LGS

 Quick version: You want variation and distribution when it comes to your cards’ casting cost.
 You want a certain number of cards that cost 2 mana, 3 mana, 4, 5, 6+.
 Most decks will have far more cheap cards (1-3 mana) than expensive cards (4-7 mana).
-The following 7-win decklists are from my Strixhaven drafts.
+The following 7-win decklists are from my Uncommon Approach Strixhaven drafts.
 You don’t even have to look at the cards.
 Just look look at the curve graphics in the top left corner of each list.

 Note the 1, 2, & 3 mana columns compared to the 4-6 columns in all instances.

 If you looked at all the 7-win MTG decklists over the past year, my guess is most of them would have a similar distribution.
 You maximize the chances that you’re able to spend all your mana on turns 2, 3, 4, and 5 if you focus on your curve.
-If you do that and play reasonable cards, not even great cards, you have a chance to win a huge percentage of games.
+If you play reasonable cards, not even great cards, on curve you have a chance to win a huge percentage of games.
 Almost all limited decks are built/drafted with a curve in mind.
 You should be considering it on some level during the entire draft.

 One aspect of Gavin’s article I want to emphasize is that you should think about what turn you expect to cast the card instead of just its casting cost.
 Teach by Example costs two but certainly isn’t a turn 2-play.
 Let’s call casting Devouring Tendrils on turn two “highly unlikely.”
 So your deck might have eight cards that cost two mana but that doesn’t necessarily mean you have 8 cards you can play on turn two.